BowlerHatLLC/asconfigc/README.md

 	Print the version of `asconfigc`.

-## Made with Apache FlexJS
+## Made with Apache Royale

 The source code for the `asconfigc` utility is written in ActionScript.
-That's right, a utility that runs on Node.js — written in ActionScript and compiled with Apache FlexJS.
+That's right, a utility that runs on Node.js — written in ActionScript and compiled with [Apache Royale](https://royale.apache.org/).
 Pretty cool, right?

 ## Support this project

-The [ActionScript and MXML extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas) and [`asconfigc`](https://www.npmjs.com/package/asconfigc) are developed by Josh Tynjala with the support of community members like you.
+The [ActionScript and MXML extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas) and [*asconfigc*](https://www.npmjs.com/package/asconfigc) are developed by Josh Tynjala with the support of community members like you.

 [Support Josh Tynjala on Patreon](http://patreon.com/josht)